-The FDA currently recommends that you avoid the Pfizer vaccine if you have had prior severe allergic reactions to other vaccines or if you have had reactions to the ingredients of the current Pfizer coronavirus vaccine.
-This does not apply to anaphylactic reactions to food items, pets or environmental allergies.
+The FDA currently recommends that you avoid getting vaccinated if you have had prior severe allergic reactions to other vaccines, and avoid getting the Pfizer, Moderna or Johnson & Johnson vaccine if you have had a previous allergic reaction to the ingredients of that particular vaccine.

 The Advisory Committee of Immunization Practices believes it is safe to receive the vaccine if you have severe reactions to food, pets, environmental allergies or medications taken by mouth.

-If I’ve had COVID-19, can I still get the vaccine?
+If I’ve had COVID-19, do I need to get vaccinated?

-Can I get the vaccine if I’ve had convalescent plasma or monoclonal antibody treatment for COVID-19?
+Can I get a vaccine if I’ve had convalescent plasma or monoclonal antibody treatment for COVID-19?

-If you have had COVID and received either convalescent plasma or monoclonal antibodies, you should not receive the vaccine for 90 days as these drugs may interfere with its effectiveness.
+If you have had COVID-19 and received either convalescent plasma or monoclonal antibodies, you should not receive the vaccine for 90 days as these drugs may interfere with its effectiveness.

-If I have an underlying health condition, can I get the vaccine?
+If I have an underlying health condition, can I get a vaccine?

 There is currently no data that suggests having an underlying health condition is a reason to avoid getting the vaccine.